• Almería to Rioja 15km

 May the hand of God protect us.

-May the presence of God go with ys and bring us safely home at our journey's end.
+May the presence of God go with us and bring us safely home at our journey's end.

 The albergue was clean with a half decent shower.
-So we got on with all the daily tasks of the camino, then went to the bar for dinner, then an early night.
+So we got on with all the daily tasks of the camino, (shower, washing, etc) then went to the bar for dinner, which wasn't terrible, and then back to the albergue for an early night.

-It had been a good start to our camino, but the next day was to prove more challenging than we could have imagined.
+As I drifted off to sleep I thought that it had been a good start to our camino, of course I had no idea that the next day would prove more challenging than we could have imagined.